its-aomi/aomi-blog/_posts/2024-03-01-day-15-16-took-two-days-break-again.md

 image: ""
 ---

-Took two days break again I don't know why I don't feel like working at all\
+Took two days break again I don't know why I don't feel like working at all<br>

 Maybe because there's no motivation for it.
-Maybe I don't know.\
+Maybe I don't know.<br>

 Today wasn't that of a good day too, luck wasn't on my side today.